MicrosoftDocs/learn/learn-pr/azure/threat-hunting-sentinel/includes/4-bookmarks.md

 To hunt for threats to Contoso's environment, you have to review large amounts of log data for evidence of malicious behavior.
-During this process, you might find events that you want to remember, revisit, and analyze as part of validating potential hypotheses and understanding the full story of a compromise.<!-- You should review the Problems listed in the Problems panel.
-It has multiple blank lines, and trailing spaces that need to be resolved. -->
+During this process, you might find events that you want to remember, revisit, and analyze as part of validating potential hypotheses and understanding the full story of a compromise.

 ## Hunt using bookmarks